 7. Torc Waterfall, Ireland

 This waterfall is located in the Torc mountain situated in County Kerry, Ireland.
-This waterfall is surrounded by forests so plenty of animals are spotted here especially the red deer.
+This waterfall is surrounded by forests so plenty of animals are spotted here especially the red deer in Largest Waterfalls in the World.

 The longest drop is 18 meters and the water flows at a subtle speed throughout the forest.
 The waterfall and the surrounding area is very suitable for hikers and trekkers which are seen in abundance here.